miz092/redmine101/pages/USER.md

    issues, view their details, status, and associated information.
 They can also filter and sort issues based on different criteria.

-4. Update [issue](ISSUES.md) Status and Progress: Non-admin users can update the status and progress of issues they are assigned to.
+4. Update [issue](ISSUES.md) status and progress: Non-admin users can update the status and progress of issues they are assigned to.
 They can change the status from "
    Open" to "In Progress" and eventually mark it as "Resolved" or "Closed" upon completion.
 They can also update the percentage of completion for